Master of Laws 'Access to Justice' specialisation

 Application to the Master of Laws & Access to Justice

-- Once you have been accepted, you must complete and submit the Expression of Interest (EOI) form below.
+- First you must complete and submit the Expression of Interest (EOI) form below.
 This is to officially state your interest in applying for the ‘Access to Justice’ specialisation.

 Frequently asked questions